retog/docker-x11-xpra/README.md

 # docker-x11-xpra
-A docker image proving a basis for X applications accessible via ssh with or without xpra and optionally within Xephyr/i3
+A docker image proving a basis for X applications accessible via ssh with or without [Xpra](http://xpra.org/) and optionally within Xephyr/i3

+The docker image comes witha small set o X-Application like xclock, xterm, xeyes it is meant to be extended to provide the required applications.

 ## Usage example